sirkonst/type_comparable/README.md

 Development
 ===========

-Prepare and activate virtual enviroment like:
+Prepare and activate virtual environment like:

     $ python3 -m venv .env
     # for bash